 Once the capital of the ancient kingdom of Silla, Gyeongju stands as a city with a rich history of the thousand-year-old Silla Kingdom today.
 Known as ‘museum without walls‘, the historic city of Gyeongju offers bountiful UNESCO-designated sites and national treasures.

 For those traveling on a budget, there is a city tour bus in Gyeongju, which takes you around the major historical destinations on two different courses.

 Since Gyeongju is relatively close to the southern port city of Busan, it can be convenient to travel from Busan to Gyeongju.

-For those who want to visit Gyeongju from Busan, Trazy offers the following tours.
+For those who want to visit Gyeongju from Busan, Trazy offers the following tours all year round.